7 Lifestyle News Sites By and For the Black Community

 Looking for African American-related content?
 We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

-Nicole Howard is an associate product manager at Cision, as well as an editor and freelance writer.
+Nicole Howard is the former product manager at Cision, as well as an editor and freelance writer.
 When not working or reading, she enjoys word puzzles and the outdoors.